felipeloha/roaster_app/README.md

 - Better permissions management in the backend
     - Block specific operations on backend level depending on the user role
 - Use the timezone in the frontend and work with it in the backend
+- Make the UI/UX much better in general